simonw/llm/docs/help.md

   --format [json|csv|tsv|nl]   Format of input file - defaults to auto-detect --files <DIRECTORY TEXT>...
 Embed files in this directory - specify directory
                                and glob pattern
-  --sql TEXT                   Read input using this SQL query --attach <TEXT FILE>...
+  --encoding TEXT              Encoding to use when reading --files --sql TEXT                   Read input using this SQL query --attach <TEXT FILE>...
 Additional databases to attach - specify alias
                                and file path